shadowwalker/next-pwa/README.md

 })
 ```

-After running `next build`, this will generate two files in your `distDir` (default is `.next` folder): `precache-manifest.*.js` and `sw.js`, which you need to serve statically, either through static file hosting service or using custom `server.js`.
+After running `next build`, this will generate two files in your `distDir` (default is `.next` folder): `workbox-*.js` and `sw.js`, which you need to serve statically, either through static file hosting service or using custom `server.js`.

 > If you are using Next.js 9+, you may not need a custom server to host your service worker files.
 Skip to next section to see the details.

 ### Option 1: Host Static Files

-Copy files to your static file hosting server, so that they could be access using URL: `https://yourdomain.com/sw.js` and `https://yourdomain.com/precache-manifest.*.js`.
+Copy files to your static file hosting server, so that they could be access using URL: `https://yourdomain.com/sw.js` and `https://yourdomain.com/workbox-*.js`.

 One example is using firebase hosting service to host those files statically.
 You can automate the copy step using scripts in your deployment workflow.

+> For security reason, these files must be hosted directly from your domain.
+If the content is delivered using a redirect, the browser will refuse to run the service worker.

 ### Option 2: Use Custom Server